-The Modern Man’s 2022 Smart Casual Dressing Guide
+The Modern Man’s 2024 Smart Casual Dressing Guide

 So, what types of things fall into this category?
 Generally speaking, garments like Oxford shirts, unstructured tailoring, suede shoes and knitwear.
 There’s also scope to throw in sporty casual pieces like sneakers, polo shirts and bomber jackets, as long as they’re counterbalanced with a few smarter elements.
 Casual pieces should have a bit of refinement to them too – if you’re wearing sneakers, for example, think clean, minimal leather versions, rather than battered old Converse.

-The goal is to look as though you’ve made an effort, but not to the point of being obviously ‘dressed up’.
+The goal is to look like you’ve made an effort, but not to the point of being obviously ‘dressed up’.
 Presentable, but stopping short of donning a three-piece suit and leather Oxford shoes.
 Get the balance right and it’s the perfect option for things like dates, dinners, evenings out, some job interviews, and even just day to day through the week.

 The evolution of smart casual

 There was a time when smart casual just meant swapping the sneakers for some leather shoes, throwing a blazer on and calling it a day.
-A lot of men still treat the dress code this way today, but to take this approach is to do yourself a disservice.
+Many men still treat the dress code this way today, but to take this approach is to do yourself a disservice.
 There’s so much more that can be done with smart casual, particularly now that dress codes have loosened up and begun to spill over into one another.

-It’s not exactly clear where the smart casual dress code emerged from, but what is certain is that it has changed a great deal over the years.
-Before the 1950s, the term was used simply to describe suits that were slightly less formal than those worn in the office.
+It’s not exactly clear where the smart-casual dress code emerged from, but what is certain is that it has changed a great deal over the years.
+Before the 1950s, the term was used to describe slightly less formal suits than those worn in the office.
 As the concept of casualwear developed, and garments like T-shirts and jeans became the norm, the dress code took on a slightly more relaxed, semi-formal feel, blurring the line between workplace attire and weekend wear.

 It’s a trend that has continued ever since, with more casual and sporty elements creeping in over the years, to the point that it’s now perfectly acceptable to wear things like jeans, polo shirts and sneakers as part of the dress code… provided they’re elevated by smarter surrounding pieces.

-Suede can work, particularly in dark colours, but something leather in black or white tends to be best.
-Think Adidas Stan Smith if you’re on a budget, Common Projects Achilles Low if money’s no object.

-Loafers are comfortable, easy to wear, versatile and have a special ability to dress casual outfits up while bringing tailored looks back down to earth.
-They’re an invaluable tool in any man’s smart casual footwear line-up and work equally well in suede or leather.

-Smart casual dressing tips
+Smart-casual dressing tips

-Smart casual is one of the easiest dress codes to misinterpret, but following a few key tips and guidelines will help you to nail it every time.
-Below are the most important points to keep in mind when you’re putting your next smart casual outfit together.
+Smart casual is one of the easiest dress codes to misinterpret, but following a few key tips and guidelines will help you nail it every time.
+Below are the most important points to keep in mind when you’re putting your next smart-casual outfit together.

 Give both words equal attention

-When styling a smart casual look, it’s best not to lean too far in either direction.
+When styling a smart-casual look, it’s best not to lean too far in either direction.
 Place equal emphasis on the ‘smart’ and ‘casual’ elements of the outfit to achieve a balanced whole.
 That means throwing a blazer over a tracksuit isn’t going to cut it.
-Similarly, wearing a three-piece suit with loafers in place of Derby shoes doesn’t quite hit the brief either.
+Similarly, wearing a three-piece suit with loafers instead of Derby shoes doesn’t quite hit the brief either.

-Aim somewhere in the middle of those two extremes and you should be bang on target.
+Aim somewhere between those two extremes and you should be bang on target.

 Keep tailoring soft

-Forgo the sharp, angular lines of traditional tailoring in favour of a softer look.
+Forgo the sharp, angular lines of traditional tailoring in favor of a softer look.
 This will give outfits a more relaxed feel, and won’t contrast uncomfortably with less formal pieces.
 A padded suit jacket with jeans looks awkward and unnatural.

 Swap it for an unstructured blazer instead and the whole thing becomes much more cohesive.